-While Chevys Fresh Mex is a national brand, our locations, Annapolis, Arundel Mills, and Brandywine, are owned and operated by a local family.
+While Chevys Fresh Mex is a national brand, our locations, Annapolis and Arundel Mills, are owned and operated by a local family.
 It’s no surprise that the locations and surrounding communities are very important to us.
 That is why we also feel the need to give back to the local communities that we hold dear.
 One of the charities we support is Samaritan House.

 About Samaritan House

-In October 2015, to celebrate over 40 years of service and to expand their services, Samaritan House launched the Campus of Recovery fundraising campaign.
+In October 2015, to celebrate over 40 years of service and to expand its services, they launched the Campus of Recovery fundraising campaign.
 The $2.3 million campaign will aid in the development of expanded facilities and services to further meet the needs of the community.
 Samaritan House will be able to serve nearly 150 clients annually, effectively doubling the number of people being helped currently.

 Over the years, Chevys has worked diligently alongside Samaritan House.
 For the past three years, Chevys has hosted Burritos for Beds.
 This fundraiser is held the week of Cinco de Mayo to raise money for campus renovations.
-We were able to raise over $200,000 to donate to Samaritan House.
+We were able to raise over $200,000 to donate.

 “Our motto, ‘We can do together what we cannot do alone.’, is so crucial.
 [Substance abuse] is a problem facing all of our lives and our children’s lives in this community.” – Tom O’Leary, VP of Board of Directors.

 Currently, we are donating 50% of all ticket proceeds from our Kiddie Tours to Samaritan House.
 So far, Campus Recovery has raised $1.9 million through state and local funding.
 We are working to help meet this goal.
 Samaritan House should begin breaking ground in May 2018, and hopefully, the renovation will be complete by this time next year.